Nonorthogonal coding in spectrally-entangled photons: Introduction

 A secure quantum communication can be ensured by use of quantum cryptography \cite{Gisin2002} and quantum key distributions \cite{Scarani2009, Xu2020}.
 This complete security relies on the fundamental characteristics of quantum mechanics, where the uncertainty principle posits a limit on the accurate determination of conjugate observables simultaneously and the communication system cannot be found undisturbed under a measurement.
 The former allows two parties to share a random secret key, while the latter enables them to detect any eavesdropping from another party.
 To facilitate such secure communication, photons are great candidates to carry quantum information, while atoms are best serving as local storage of it.
 An efficient quantum interface between light and matter \cite{Hammerer2010} thus provides the foundation to relay quantum information as in quantum repeaters \cite{Dur1999, Duan2001}, which further promises a large-scale quantum network \cite{Cirac1997, Kimble2008} and scalable quantum computation.

 One essential aspect of scalability in quantum science and technology using flying photonic qubits, in addition to the number of them, regards the multiple degrees of freedom that can be accessed in photons.
-These degrees of freedom for encoding and decoding quantum information can be discrete as light polarizations \cite{Clauser1969, Aspect1981, Kwiat1995, Crespi2011, Wang2019} or continuous as transverse momenta \cite{Law2004, Moreau2014}, space \cite{Grad2012}, orbital angular momenta \cite{Arnaut2000, Mair2001, Molina2007, Dada2011, Fickler2012, Nicolas2014, Ding2015}, and spectral modes of light \cite{Branning1999, Law2000, Parker2000, Lukens2014, Jen2016, Lukens2017, Lu2018, Kues2019}.
+These degrees of freedom for encoding and decoding quantum information can be discrete as light polarizations \cite{Clauser1969, Aspect1981, Kwiat1995, Crespi2011, Wang2019} and frequency-bin qubits \cite{Lu2018, Kues2019, Mahmudlu2023} or continuous as transverse momenta \cite{Law2004, Moreau2014}, space \cite{Grad2012}, orbital angular momenta \cite{Arnaut2000, Mair2001, Molina2007, Dada2011, Fickler2012, Nicolas2014, Ding2015}, and spectral modes of light \cite{Branning1999, Law2000, Parker2000, Lukens2014, Jen2016, Lukens2017, Yang2021}.
 With continuous-variable entanglement of optical modes in a multiplexing architecture \cite{Pu2017, Shi2020}, a potential high-capacity quantum resource can be feasible, which gives rise to an enhanced performance in multimode quantum communication and high-dimensional quantum information processing \cite{Braunstein2005}.
+Moreover, the spectral encoding is robust and stable against decoherence, which can be incorporated with integrated photonic elements to be compact and scalable in the on-chip photonic platforms \cite{Yang2021, Mahmudlu2023}.

 In spite of using continuous modes of light as high-capacity quantum channels in quantum communication, an efficient light transmission is as well crucial and demanded, for example, in a fiber-based communication network \cite{Liao2017, Liao2018, Chen2021}.
 This can be achieved by utilizing the telecommunication bandwidth of light to minimize its transmission loss, which can be acquired in a cascade-emitted biphoton generated from an atomic ensemble \cite{Chaneliere2006, Radnaev2010, Jen2010}, serving as an excellent frequency-entangled state between the telecom and infrared bandwidths.
 The telecom photon suffices long-distance quantum communication, while the infrared can be stored locally as a collective spin wave \cite{Chaneliere2005, Chen2006} with high efficiency \cite{Chen2013, Yang2016, Hsiao2018}.
 In this highly-correlated biphoton source, an almost pure single photons can be heralded by removing continuous frequency entanglement among them \cite{Seidler2020, Wong2021, Wong2022}, which is useful and can be applied in quantum computation with linear optics \cite{Knill2001}, optical quantum network implementation \cite{Dusanowski2019}, and realizing photon${\rm -}$photon quantum logic gates \cite{Li2021}.